ygweric/ygweric.github.io/_posts/2016-1-15-My-Resume.md

 The company's product is Smart Home, operate a variety of furniture and equipment with the app.

-I develop the iOS app in the beginning, some months later was promoted to the team leader, responsible for the development of iOS and Android App, and the developmet of the camera modle with C++ powered by FFmpeg.
+I develop the iOS app in the beginning, some months later was promoted to the team leader, responsible for the development of iOS and Android App, and the developmet of the camera modle with C++ powered by FFMpeg.

 ----